Aanand-Anupam/Weather-App/README.md

-# This is a weather app made with HTML, CSS an JS.git
+# This is a weather app made with HTML, CSS and JS.
 # This is feature 1 branch of weather Applications.